cooperka/emoji-commit-messages/README.md

 I find it faster to type the raw emoji shortcode with colons (GitHub and GitLab both recognize this), but sometimes it's easier to search through the actual icons, especially as you're starting out.

-- On Mac OS X, you can open the built-in emoji picker with the hotkey <kbd>Ctrl</kbd> + <kbd>Cmd</kbd> + <kbd>Space</kbd>.
+- On **Mac OS X**, you can open the built-in emoji picker with the hotkey <kbd>Ctrl</kbd> + <kbd>Cmd</kbd> + <kbd>Space</kbd>.

-- On Ubuntu 14+, you can use the Emojione Picker app:
+- On **Ubuntu 14+**, you can use the Emojione Picker app:

     ```console
     sudo add-apt-repository ppa:ys/emojione-picker && sudo apt update
     sudo apt install emojione-picker
     ```

-- On Windows 10 update 1709, pressing <kbd>Win</kbd>+<kbd>.</kbd> while having keyboard focus in a text field in any program will bring up the built-in emoji picker, similarly to Mac OS.
+- On **Windows 10** update 1709, pressing <kbd>Win</kbd>+<kbd>.</kbd> while having keyboard focus in a text field in any program will bring up the built-in emoji picker, similarly to Mac OS.
 The table above includes names which work specifically in this emoji picker, but the GFM shortcodes work too.
 Some of the Windows-specific ones can be easier to remember, though.

-  On lower versions of Windows, starting with Windows 8, you can use the on-screen keyboard in the system tray.
+  On lower versions of Windows, starting with **Windows 8**, you can use the on-screen keyboard in the system tray.
 Alternatively, you can use [BabelMap] which is a Unicode character picker for even lower versions of Windows.
 It also might be more convenient than the Windows 8 on-screen keyboard.

 If all else fails, you can search for an emoji at <http://emojipedia.org/> and simply copy/paste.